DIVINE WORD COLLEGE

 The Maintenance Director monitors the alarm systems and stays informed of required fire code requirements for the College residences.
 Fire alarms in the main College building, Megan Hall residence, and the Arkfeld residence are connected to Per Mar Security Company, which directly contacts the Epworth Fire Department.
 Per Mar Security Company tests the electronic signal weekly.
 In the fall of 2012, Knox boxes were placed at the entrance to Megan Hall, the entrance to the Arkfeld Residence, and all entrance doors on the main College building.
 This will enable the Epworth Fire Department to immediately enter the buildings in the event of an emergency.

-Megan Hall – Megan Hall is a separate building on the College campus, which houses students on two floors.
+Megan Hall – Megan Hall is a separate building on the College campus, which houses residents on three floors.
 There are 15 rooms on the first floor, a lounge, and kitchen.
 The second floor has 18 rooms, a lounge, and kitchen.
-The ground floor has 5 rooms, with a lounge.
+The ground floor has five rooms, with a lounge.
 Megan Hall is equipped with smoke/fire alarms.
 The pull alarms are located near all exit doors and are directly connected to the Epworth Fire Department, through Per Mar Security Company.